-Let’s learn how to create a custom WordPress dashboard for your clients.
+Let’s learn how to create a custom WordPress admin dashboard for your clients.
 We cover custom welcome panels, widgets, and how to replace the entire dashboard.

 First, make sure you’ve installed White Label or White Label Pro for WordPress.
 Once you have that done you will need to navigate to the White Label Settings page.
 Once you are there, click on the Dashboard tab.
 You will see several dashboard-related options: